anjalimutha/Realtor.com_Selenium_Automation/README.md

 # Realtor.com_Selenium_Automation
-This project automates realtor.com with the use of Selenium and testNg framework on Maven build

-This project is to test basic validations on Realtor.com
+This project automates <a href="https://www.Realtor.com">Realtor.com</a> with the use of Selenium and testNg framework on Maven build to test basic validations.

+Steps to run:

-To run this project, install <a href="https://www.eclipse.org/downloads/">Eclipse (Preferably latest version)</a> , if you do not have one in your local machine.
+1) To run this project, install <a href="https://www.eclipse.org/downloads/">Eclipse (Preferably latest version)</a> , if you do not have one in your local machine.

-In eclipse go to Windows >> Perspective >> Open Perspective >> Other >> Git
+2) In eclipse go to Windows >> Perspective >> Open Perspective >> Other >> Git

-Then click on “clone a git  Repository and add the clone to this view.
+3) Then click on “clone a git  Repository and add the clone to this view.

-Copy and paste this git repository URL  in URL >> click on next >> check directory >> click on Finish
+4) Copy and paste this <a href="https://github.com/anjalimutha/Realtor.com_Selenium_Automation/">git repository link</a>  in URL >> click on next >> check directory >> click on Finish

-Then Import the project from the directory
+5) Then Import the project from the directory

-Go to TestNg.xml and click on run
+6) In testNg.xml, you can update browser as "chrome" or "firefox" or "edge" and click on run

-The default browser for run is chrome, user can update it to firefox (currently supported) and run on it as well.

-We can easily modify script to run it on different browser.